Jeanette-codes/react-scaffold/README.md

 npm install -g react-scaffold
 ```

-then navigate to the directory you want a new react component and type
+then navigate to the parent directory of where you want the react component to go (ie: /app/Components)
+then type

 ```
 react-scaffold
 ```

-Give your component a name and a new file will be created with a style directory and a sass file with the same name.
+Give your component a name.
+A new directory with that name will be created, along with the corresponding JSX and styles/{componentName}.scss